QuietMisdreavus/vimfiles/README.md

 submodule add` instead.
 That makes sure git properly sees the new folder as a submodule instead of a bunch of new files.

-*When pulling down new submodules:* `git submodule init && git submodule update`
+*When pulling down new submodules:* `git submodule update --init --recursive`

 *Also:* `git submodule update --remote --merge` updates all the submodules in a repository, in one command, it's fantastic.